 Mathematics Associations of Victoria

 Queensland College of Teachers

 Golden Key International Honour Society

-- Seah, R.,Horne, M.,Berenger, A. (2016).
-High school students' knowledge of a square as a basis for developing a geometric learning progression In: Proceedings of the 39th Annual conference of the Mathematics Education Research Group of Australasia (MERGA 2016), Adelaide, Australia, 3-7 July 2016
+- Seah, R.,Horne, M. (2021).
+Charting a learning progression for reasoning about angle situations In: Proceedings of the 43rd Annual Conference of the Mathematics Education Research Group of Australasia (MERGA 2021), Singapore, 5-8 July 2021

 - Reframing Mathematical Futures: Buiding a learning and teaching resource to enhance mathematical reasoning in Years 7 to 10.
 Funded by: Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education Contract from (2014 to 2018)